There you go, plain and simple.

-Now I add the cans of crushed tomatoes, V8 juice to help thin out and add veggies to it, salt and pepper, a couple pinches of sugar, Worcestershire, just a few drips, and let it all heat up.
+Now I add the cans of crushed tomatoes, V8 juice as a flavorful way to thin the sauce out, salt and pepper, a couple pinches of sugar, Worcestershire, ( just a few drips), and let it all heat up.

-If I am adding meat, like I did last night, I fried it up in another skillet, chopping it up fine and adding it to the sauce as it simmers.
+If I am adding meat, like I did last night, I fry it up in its own skillet, chopping it up fine and adding it to the sauce as it simmers.
 This makes it ‘meat sauce’.
 If you want marinara, just don’t add cooked hamburger meat to it.

-Then I make the meatballs, brown them in the same skillet and add to the sauce to finish cooking.
+Then I make the meatballs, brown them in that same skillet and add them to the sauce to finish cooking.

 Now for the other secret:

 Instead of bread crumbs in the meatballs, and lets face it, you need something in those meatballs or they are dry and rubbery, instead of bread crumbs, the usual standby, you can use potato flakes, the kind you can make mashed potatoes with.
 Try to buy the ones with only potatoes and salt as the ingredients.
 Not the red box one with about 30 ingredients in it just to make flippen mashed potatoes!

 The potato flakes hold the meat together a bit like bread crumbs.
 I’d like to thank the staff at Americas Test Kitchen for that neat trick!
 With an egg and some buttermilk for moisture, and cheese for softness and flavor, these meatballs can’t be beat.

 Gluten Free Meatballs